youngklee/ZenPackers/controlplane/Startup.rst

 Only do this once.
 Docker will store credentials in your account::

-   sudo docker login -u zenossinc+alphaeval -e "alpha2@zenoss.com" \
+   docker login -u zenossinc+alphaeval -e "alpha2@zenoss.com" \
      -p GETTHEMAGICKEYFROMTHESOURCE \
      https://quay.io/v1/